HL7/US-Core/input/pagecontent/general-requirements.md

 #### Extensible Binding for Coded Elements

 [Extensible Binding]  means that one of the codes from the specified ValueSet **SHALL** be used if an applicable concept is present.
 If no suitable code exists in the ValueSet, alternate code(s) may be provided.
-For `CodeableConcept`, which permits multiple codings and a text element, this rule applies to *at least* one of the codings, and if only text is available, then just text may be used.
+For `CodeableConcept`, which permits multiple codings and a text element, this rule applies to *at least* one of the codings, and if only text is available and <span class="bg-success" markdown="1">it has no conceptual overlap to the bound coded values</span><!-- new-content -->, then just text may be used.

 The [US Core AllergyIntolerance Profile] illustrates the extensible binding rules for CodeableConcept datatype.
 The `AllergyIntolerance.code` element has an extensible binding to the VSAC ValueSet "Common substances for allergy and intolerance documentation including refutations" Allergy.
 When claiming conformance to this profile: